13 of the Weirdest Discoveries Archaeologists Have Made

 Just like his dad before him, Utah rancher Waldo Wilcox and his entire family kept mum about the ancient pit houses, prehistoric rock lines, paintings, and stone tools that were all over their 4,000-acre property called Range Creek.
 The artifacts had been left by a mysterious tribe called the Fremont Indians that lived in the area 1,000 years ago, and they remained mostly undisturbed, thanks to the Wilcox’s gates and “road closed” signs, erected to deter hunters.
 When Waldo decided he was too old to manage the ranch, he sold the property to the Bureau of Land Management and it’s now being overseen by the Utah Museum of Natural History.
 Here are some forbidden places no one will ever be allowed to visit.

 When laborers digging a well in China in 1974 discovered a life-size statue of a soldier, they knew it was something special, but they had no idea what else lay below the surface.
 Archaeologists started excavating and currently think there are as many as 8,000 clay statues.
-Most are warriors, each with its own facial expression and weapons, and there are horses and chariots too.
+Most are warriors, each with its own facial expression and weapons, and there are full-size terracotta horses and chariots too.
 The project was created as a mausoleum for the first emperor of China, Qin Shi Huang Di, who took the throne in 246 B.C.
 Qin is buried in a tomb at the site that hasn’t yet been excavated because of concerns about its stability, but explorations around the edge of it have uncovered statues of dancers and acrobats.
+These archaeological treasures are among the most mysterious on Earth.

 Tiny human or alien?

 In 2003, a six-inch-tall skeleton with a pointed head was found naturally mummified in the Atacama Desert of Chile.
 Although many people have claimed that the skeleton—which had bone density characteristic of a 6-year-old despite its tiny size—was an alien, scientists have since been able to sequence and study its DNA.
 Ata, as the female mummy is known, turns out to be a human being—she was most closely related to indigenous Chileans but also had some European ancestry.
 Researchers found seven different mutations of her genes that are involved with growth, but they’re not sure which caused her skeletal malformation.
-Maybe the aliens are all still in space?
-Read about mysterious radio signals coming from a star.
+Maybe the aliens are all in space?
+Scientists were baffled by these perplexing radio signals coming from a star.

-A Greek ship sank off the coast of the island of Antikythera about 2,000 years ago and sat on the bottom until it was discovered in 1900.
+A Greek ship sank off the coast of the island of Antikythera about 2,000 years ago and sat on the sea bottom until it was discovered in 1900.
 As archaeologists sorted out the artifacts that were retrieved from the wreck, they came across an object they didn’t know what to make of—it had multiple layers of brass gears precisely fitting together and built into a wooden box.
 A half-century later, a science historian figured out that it could predict the positions of the planets and stars in the sky by date.
-Since then, researchers have found Greek text on the artifact that showed it could also predict eclipses, moon phases, and a countdown to sporting events including the Olympics.
+Since then, researchers have found Greek text on the artifact that showed it could also predict eclipses, moon phases, and a countdown to sporting events, including the Olympics.
+These accidental discoveries were put to good use.

-More than 11,000 years ago, at the end of the Stone Age, hunter-gatherers had not yet settled down.
+More than 11,000 years ago, at the end of the Stone Age, hunter-gatherers remained nomadic; they had not yet settled down to the agricultural lifestyle which formed the basis of our cities and towns today.
 However, this archaeological site in Turkey has cast doubt on the timeline, because it has large pillars with animal carvings, stone rings, and loads of rectangular rooms.
 It might be the oldest known architecture in the world, and many researchers think it may be a religious complex.
 Find out the strangest unsolved mysteries of planet Earth.

 Surprises in Egypt